berntpopp/variant-linker/src/REAMDE.md

 - **Functionality**:
   - Parses the VCF string.
   - Converts it to the Ensembl format.
+  - Logs the conversion process at different debug levels.
   - Returns the region and allele.

+### scoring.js

+Handles the application of scoring algorithms based on VEP annotations.

+- **Functionality**:
+  - Reads and parses scoring configuration files.
+  - Applies scoring algorithms to VEP annotations.
+  - Extracts variables and calculates scores.
+  - Logs the process at different debug levels.

 ### variantLinkerProcessor.js